adamjgrant/blog/_drafts/2017-08-22-tried-every-productivity-tool-and-im-sticking-to-email-and-calendar.md

 tags:
  -
 ---

+I can rest easy that if I just pledge my limited attention span and memory to two things, everything I need will be there.
+With just the addition of a to do list, a third tool, I've now have another thing I have to remember to check.
+But the issues with to do list go even deeper.

 # If there's one takeaway from this article it's this
 You're more likely to get something done if you have a time and a place.